 When and where does the club meet?

-    The club meets every Tuesday and Thursday evening at 7:00pm in the Walker Hall at the seafront.
+The club meets every Tuesday and Thursday evening at 7:00pm in the Gym Hall at Marr College.

 Absolutely not.
 You’re welcome to come along for a few weeks to get the feel of the club and decide if it’s for you.

 Just a desire to get fitter and possibly faster (although the two usually go hand in hand).
 Oh, and some shorts would be good too.
 If you’re jogging a bit already then you’ll have most of the gear that you need to start but seriously consider buying some proper running shoes from a running shop (rather than a high street sports goods shop).
 Good shoes protect you from injury and although fairly pricey sometimes, are a great investment in your future health and fitness.
 Lacing up a pair of proper running shoes is also gives you a great psychological boost and puts you in the mood for running.

 Compared to a gym?
 Just the small change in your pocket. 😉 Okay, if you want a number, I’ll say about £25 for a full year’s membership.

 Nope.
 We’ve quite a few members from outside Troon.
 If you’re prepared to get yourself to Troon, you’re welcome wherever you’re from.

 Many and varied. 😉 Firstly, you get somewhere to warm up, cool down and stretch indoors, showers, toilets and the camaraderie of your fellow club mates.
 You’ll learn much from the more experienced runners in the club and and in time, take your turn at providing support and encouragement to other new runners.
 You may be inspired to attempt things that you’ve never thought possible and learn new things about yourself.